 Output variables

-The full list of requested output variables is provided on the sheet "variable_definitions" of the RCMIP data submission template.
-Those comprise emissions, carbon cycle fluxes, radiative forcings, effective radiative forcings, surface air temperatures, (ocean) surface temperatures and (ocean) heat uptake.
-While there are 10s of key variables (labelled as Tier 1), the total number of potential variables that a model could (and ideally should) report on is currently around 300.
-The bulk of those are emissions, concentrations, and forcings of the various greenhouse gases and aerosols.
+The full list of requested output variables is provided in the relevant phase's RCMIP data submission template.
+Those usually comprise multiple variables, e.g. emissions, carbon cycle fluxes, radiative forcings, effective radiative forcings, surface air temperatures, (ocean) surface temperatures and (ocean) heat uptake.
+While there are usually 10s of key variables (labelled as Tier 1), the total number of potential variables that a model could (and ideally should) report on is usually much larger, measured in the 100s.

-The experiment protocol is in a comma-separated variable (csv) format which is compatible with scmdata and pyam.
+The experiment protocol is in a comma-separated variable (csv) format.

 Citation